bilalarif2001/ERC20-deployment-Testing/README.md

 The Test script tests all the cases performed with ERC20 smart contract functions.
 This will include some additional functions and ERC20 standard functions such as:

 - Token details i.e symbol, name, total supply
+- Transfer functions
-- transfer functions
+- Approval functions
-- events
+- Contract events

 ### Prerequisites